What is a midwife and how can they help me?

 Others begin their career by working their way up via a range of roles (for example from support roles, which require no set qualifications) before going on to study for a registered midwifery degree (Bachelor of Midwifery).

 Some begin their midwifery career after a first career in an unrelated field.

 Are there laws regulating homebirth midwives?

-Section 284 of the National Law states the midwife complies with any requirements set out in a code or guideline approved by the National Board under section 39 about the practise of private midwifery, including any requirement in a code or guideline relating to the safety and quality of the practise of private midwifery.
+Section 284 of the National Law states the midwife complies with any requirements set out in a code or guideline approved by the National Board under section 39 about the practice of private midwifery, including any requirement in a code or guideline relating to the safety and quality of the practice of private midwifery.

 In Australia, the NMBA regulates the practice of midwifery by developing registration standards, professional codes, guidelines and standards for practice which establish the requirements for the professional and safe practice of midwives in Australia.

 The Safety and quality guidelines for privately practising midwives were published for privately practising midwives (PPM) attending homebirths, and established the requirements which PPMs providing homebirth services must meet.

 A doula is a non-medical support trained companion for women and their families during pregnancy, labour and the weeks following birth.

 Can I also have a doula at my homebirth?